Burke-Lauenroth-Lab/workflow_guidelines/README.md

 rSFSW2 is designed to gather user's options and information about sites.
 All site-specific inputs and treatments in a project are read in at once via a series of _.csvs_.
 The information within these .csvs is then parsed up on a site by site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
 Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved on a site by site basis, or aggregating and stored in a SQLite outputs databased.

 ## Git and GitHub  <a name="gits"/>

+We use the ['Github flow'](https://guides.github.com/introduction/flow/) (a 'feature branch workflow') as the basis for our projects.

 As you may have guessed by being here, Git and GitHub are at the heart of our workflow.
 GitHub, and alternatives such as BitBucket, are web-based hosting services for the use of Git.
 Git is a free and open source version control system (VCS) that is responsible for all version control programming that happens locally on your computer.
 Git may need to be installed on your computer.
 Downloads available here: https://git-scm.com/downloads.